mellor-lab/bristol-neuroscience-data-guide/_build/html/_sources/tutorials/Bristol GIN for Silicon Probe Data.md

 (tutorials-silicon-probe-compress)=
 ## Compress Raw Data
 Silicon probe recording raw data files take a lot of space, especially neuropixels recordings.
 Often these files consume most of the hard-disk space compared to any other files produced during the data processing.
 It is, therefore, advisable to compress them.
-The Internation Brain Laboratory has provided compression software for that purpose which is easy to use with instruction on how to install and compress your files provided [here](https://github.com/int-brain-lab/mtscomp).
+The International Brain Laboratory has provided compression software for that purpose which is easy to use with instructions on how to install and compress your files provided [here](https://github.com/int-brain-lab/mtscomp).
 Briefly, you can install it by typing in your terminal:
 ```
 pip install mtscomp
 ```